 *The banquet is not included for those registering for day rate passes.
 If you are purchasing day passes for your attendance and want to attend this banquet, please also purchase a banquet ticket.

 Chant on Tap, featuring a friendly panel discussion about Gregorian chant, will take place in the Chancery Cafeteria on July 4th.
 The panel will discuss: “Mocquereau vs. Cardine: A Discussion about the Musical, Pedagogical, and Practical Ramifications Inherent in Each Approach”.
-The panel will include: Dr. Jennifer Donelson, Dr. Edward Schaefer, Charles Cole and Jeffrey Morse.
-The discussion will be moderated by Dr. Horst Buchholz.
+The panel will include: Dr. Jennifer Donelson, Dr. Edward Schaefer, and Jeffrey Morse and will be moderated by David Hughes.
 The cafeteria, located at the top floor of the chancery has a wonderful view of the city.
 Snacks and drinks (beer, wine and soda) will be provided to attendees.
 The space is limited; tickets will be first-come, first-served until the limit is reached.
 The cost for this event is $25/person.

 Our final closing lunch at the Chancery is not included in the registration fee.
 Please add it to your registration if you are able to join us for that final meal together.
 The closing lunch will be held at the Chancery Auditorium following the final Mass at the Cathedral Basilica of Saints Peter and Paul on Saturday, July 6th and will include closing remarks by Dr. William Mahrt.
 The cost for this lunch is $30/person.